Shannon switching game: Gale

 In this game invented by American mathematician David Gale and described in Martin Gardner's column in Scientific American Oct.
 1958, two grids of differently-colored dots are overlaid at an offset.
 One player links orthogonally adjacent dots on one grid, and the other player uses the other.
 One player attempts to link the top of their grid to the bottom, while the other tries to link their left side to the right.
 The game is equivalent to the Shannon switching game played on a rectangular grid.
 No draw can result; the first player can always win with correct play.

 A commercial board game implementing the scheme was marketed in 1960 by Hassenfeld Brothers under the name Bridg-It.
 The game consisted of a plastic board with two interleaved 5x6 rectangular grids of pedestals (one set yellow, the other red), two sets of 20 each red and yellow plastic bridges, and matching pegs to mount them on.
 Players alternate placing a bridge across any two adjacent pedestals of matching color until one player connects the two opposite sides of the board marked in the player's color.
 A variant of the game is described in the instructions: each player gets a limited number of bridges, say 10.
 If neither player has won when all the bridges are placed, a player in his turn, may reposition one of his bridges until a winner results.
 The game is long out of production.

 An electronic implementation of the Game of Gale is available in the Ludii Games Portal.
+An interactive Bridg-It implementation demonstrating Red's winning strategy is available on GitHub.